 Today, after more than a century, NCJW remains distinct among organizations — courageous, compassionate, powerful, and, above all, pioneering.
 Functioning as a grassroots organization of volunteers and advocates who turn progressive ideals into action, NCJW strives for social justice by improving the quality of life for women, children, and families and by safeguarding individual rights and freedoms.

 NCJW built its national legacy by stepping forward and speaking out on crucial issues years before others followed its courageous example.
-The national organization has offices in New York and Washington D.C.
+Our national organization is headquartered in Washington D.C.
 It also has an office in Israel where NCJW’s social action agenda in Israel mirrors its interests and efforts in the United States.
 Through its Jerusalem office, NCJW works with coalition partners to promote women’s rights, tolerance and coexistence, the well being of women, children, and families, and United States support for Israel.